wp-plugins/wp-simple-firewall/readme.txt

 = 3.0.0 =

+*   FEATURE:    User Management.
+Phase 1 - create user sessions to track current and attempted logged in users.
 *   CHANGED:    MASSIVE plugin refactoring for better performance and faster, more reliable future development of features
-*   ADDED FEATURE:  User Management.
-Phase 1 - create users sessions to track current and existing logged in users.
 *   ADDED:      Obscurity Feature - ability to remove the WP Generator meta tag.
 *   ADDED:      ability to change user login session length in days
 *   ADDED:      ability to set session idle timeout in hours
-*   ADDED:      ability to lock session to a particular IP address (separate from 2-factor auth by IP)
+*   ADDED:      ability to lock session to a particular IP address (2-factor auth by IP is separate)
-*   ADDED:      ability to view active sessions
+*   ADDED:      ability to view active user sessions
 *   ADDED:      ability to view last page visited for active sessions
 *   ADDED:      ability to view last active time for active sessions
 *   ADDED:      ability to view failed or attempted logins in the past 48hrs
-*   ADDED:      Support for login using WooCommerce
+*   ADDED:      Support for GASP login using WooCommerce
-*   CHANGED:    Admin Access Restriction is now has a separate options/feature page
+*   CHANGED:    Admin Access Restriction now has a separate options/feature page
 *   CHANGED:    Admin styling to better see some selected options
 *   ADDED:      Support for WP Wall shoutbox plugin (does no GASP comment checks)
 *   CHANGED:    Removed support for upgrading from versions prior to 2.0